Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Observations

 \subsection{Ancillary data}

-This work benefits from previous studies of other ISM components in NGC\,891, in particular the neutral hydrogen (HI), the ionized gas (H$\alpha$) and the dust.
-Together, these tracers provide a comprehensive multi-phase framework against which we compare the distribution and kinematics of molecular gas presented in this paper.
+This work benefits from previous studies of other ISM components in NGC\,891, in particular the neutral hydrogen ($\HI$), the ionized gas (H$\alpha$)\lancom{,} and the dust.
+Together, these tracers provide a comprehensive \lancom{multiphase} framework against which we compare the distribution and kinematics of molecular gas presented in this paper.